Bman2386/crazyquestions/to_do.md

 - style splash, lobby, & Game []

 # Make app function:
-- Players need to CRUD for games []
+- Players need to CRUD for games [started]
 - Game should function as loaded questions []
 - question history needs to exist []